 In it, there is a tiny church, with the same name

-So remember to wear comfortable shoes to climb and to walk inside, avoid flip flops at all costs.
+So remember to wear comfortable shoes to climb and walk inside, and avoid flip flops at all costs.

 The place is famous for the alga, but also the number of pigeons flying inside.
 Inside the